tagspaces/documentation/docs/extensions/mindmap-viewer.md

 ## Features

-- Preview mind maps
+- Visualize markdown heading structure as an interactive mind map
-- Zoom in and out with the mouse wheel and menu
+- Zoom in and out with the mouse wheel or toolbar controls
+- Pan the view by clicking and dragging
+- Collapse and expand branches by clicking on nodes
+- Automatic layout and positioning of nodes

 ![Screenshot of the mind map viewer](/media/extensions/mindmap-viewer-lead.png)